hbbio/opaque/README.md

      $ make cloud CLOUD_OPTS=...

-where 'CLOUD_OPTS' are the options you would normally give to opa-cloud.
+where 'CLOUD_OPTS' are the options you would normally give to `opa-cloud`.
 By default it just launches two instances on localhost.
 Make sure your own ssh public key is in your `~/.ssh/authorized_keys`: